ZachSaucier/Just-Read/README.md

 ### User selection mode

 You can also select exactly the text you want to read if the built in method doesn't select what you want.
-You can start doing that in two ways:
+You can start doing that in three ways:

 4. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.

 5. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.

+6. Select the text you want to read.
+Right click the selection and click "View this text in Just Read".

 ### Deletion mode